Sneeze Achiu: College career

 As a runner, Achiu matched the national indoor records in the 40-, 50-, and 60-yard (Note: 40 yd, 50 yd, and 60 yd, respectively.) dashes and had a ten-second 100 yd dash.
-He also participated in the 1 mi relay.
-As a baseball player, Achiu was a talented outfielder, notable for his impressive speed on the field.
-In 1926, his teammates elected him captain and the following year he worked as an athletic trainer and manager for the football team.
+He also participated in the 400 yd and 1 mi relays.
+As a baseball player, Achiu was an outfielder who was notable for his speed on the field.
+In 1926, his teammates elected him captain, and the following year he worked as an athletic trainer and manager for the football team.

-Walter Camp, widely seen as the "Father of American Football", described him as one of the "great backs" of the game.
+Walter Camp, widely seen as the "Father of American Football", described Achiu as one of the "great backs" of the game.
 He was a strong runner and notable for his unusual sidestep approach – described as "snakelike" and "dazzling" – and speed, which caused him to be in heavy coverage regularly.
 He was a fairly strong passer, but highly regarded for his blocking, which seemed to outpace his relatively small frame.
 In 1925, he won honorable mention All-America honors.
 The same year, since he was ineligible to play football the following year, Achiu expressed an interest in collecting other Hawaiian football players who had honed their skills in college and putting together a team.
-He also received several offers from prominent Hawaiian high schools to return and coach their teams following his graduation in Dayton.
+He also received several offers from Hawaiian high schools to return and coach their teams following his graduation in Dayton.

 Achiu succeeded academically in college as well, working with the Monogram and Engineers Clubs.
-He graduated from the University of Dayton in 1927 with degree in electrical engineering and began work for Delco-Remy.
+He graduated from the University of Dayton in 1927 with a degree in electrical engineering and began work for Delco-Remy.
 Upon graduation, the university described him as "one of our most versatile and proficient athletes" who was "deadly with the club in the diamond pastime [and] a ten second man in the hundred".